Bharatiya Janata Party – Andhra Pradesh

-The Bharatiya Janata Party – Andhra Pradesh (ఆంధ్రప్రదేశ్ భారతీయ జనతా పార్టీ), also known as the BJP Andhra Pradesh, is the affiliate of the Bharatiya Janata Party in the Indian state of Andhra Pradesh.
+The Bharatiya Janata Party – Andhra Pradesh (BJP - Andhra Pradesh) is the affiliate of the Bharatiya Janata Party in the Indian state of Andhra Pradesh.
 The party is based in Vijayawada and is led by chair Daggubati Purandeswari.
 P. V. N. Madhav is currently appointed as the president of BJP Andhra Pradesh.

+Electoral Performance

+Lok Sabha Elections in Andhra Pradesh

+The Lok Sabha, also known as the House of the People, is the lower house of the bicameral Parliament of India, where the upper house is Rajya Sabha.
+Members of the Lok Sabha are elected by an adult universal suffrage and a first-past-the-post system to represent their respective constituencies, and they hold their seats for five years or until the body is dissolved by the president of India on the advice of the union council of ministers.
+The house meets in the Lok Sabha chamber of the Parliament House in New Delhi.